 You can run DMF in a high-availability (HA) cluster using the Linux-HA Heartbeat product.
 The Heartbeat product provides the infrastructure to fail over HA resources that survive a single point of failure.
 An HA resource is a service, associated with an IP address, that is managed by Heartbeat.
 A resource group is a set of resources that must be managed and failed over as a set.

 Caution: If you run DMF in an HA cluster, there are some configuration requirements and administrative procedures (such as stopping DMF) that differ from the information in this guide.
-For more information, see SGI InfiniteStorage High Availability Using Linux-HA Heartbeat.
+For more information, see the SGI documentation.

 Managing DMF